Portret masterstudent

 Research

 This Master’s programme is offered by the Department of Anthropology and Development Studies (CAOS).
 This department studies cultural diversity and social inequality in a rapidly changing world.
-This might, for example, entail the study of citizenship and belonging in multicultural societies like the Netherlands, or of new actors who have entered the market for international development.
+This might, for example, entail the study of citizenship and belonging in multicultural societies like the Netherlands, or of understanding people’s resilience in areas prone to flooding

 The department is embedded in the Radboud Social Cultural Research (Radboud SCR).
-Scholars at Radboud SCR specifically focus on three research themes: inequality, cohesion and modernisation.
+Scholars at Radboud SCR specifically focus on three research themes: inequality, migration and demographic developments.

 Public pieces based on MA projects